rally-carlos/notes/stackedit/Project Plans/Jenkins-Out-of-Space.md

 Vission
 * Enable teams to better self serve their Jenkins controller
 * Encourge team to optimize/improve builds (via "self serve")
-* Give Jenkins platform owners
+* Reduce support cost/overhead on Jenkins platform owners

 Pass 1
 * script to query and display builds sorted by size, with links to build